 1st State Law Examination in Berlin

-In 1996 Stefan Beiten joined the investment bank ABN Amro Bank in London and their media team.
-In the same year, he founded Argo Ventures, at that time still a private investment company.
+In 1996 I joined the investment bank ABN Amro Bank in London and their media team.
+In the same year, I founded Argo Ventures, at that time still a personal investment company.
 The first project was the Greenlight Media Film Production.
-With Greenlight he began the production of the animated series Simsalagrimm, which he developed as an author himself, inspired by an idea of his daughter Zoe.
-Stefan arranged the financing of Simsalagrimm with the help of an innovative gap financing structure which was new for the German film industry.
+With Greenlight I began the production of the animated series Simsalagrimm, which I developed as an author, inspired by an idea of my daughter Zoe.
+I arranged the financing of Simsalagrimm by innovating a gap financing structure that was new for the German film industry.
 This novel structure transferred concepts from real estate financing to the media world, working together with the bank partner Reuschel & Co in Munich.
-Stefan also decided to continue his legal career parallel with his entrepreneurial ambitions and became a fully licensed attorney 1998 in Berlin, where he was now living with his wife and daughter.
+I also decided to continue my legal career parallel with my entrepreneurial ambitions and became a fully licensed attorney 1998 in Berlin, where I was now living with my wife and daughter.

 Investment Bank ABN Amro Bank

 Greenlight Media GmbH’s first project: Simsalagrimm

 With the completion of the animation series Simsalagrimm on the basis of the Grimm fairy tales in 1999/2000 and the subsequent global success of the format, my Argo Ventures developed the BAF animation fund with a capital of 168 million deutschmarks for the investment bank Dresdner Kleinwort Benson.
 In 2001, Argo Ventures then designed the BAF II successor fund with a volume of DM 240 million, which, like its predecessor, was also backed by a Dresdner Bank guarantee.
 Initial takeover bids were discussed, and an IPO was not excluded. „The sky is the limit“ was the motto of my entrepreneurial era at that time.

 In 2000, my second daughter Lynn was born, lifting my life to unknown heights.